 - Also, people prepare some mouthwatering traditional delicacies at home such as Surati Jamun, Undhiyu, til laddoos etc.

-- On the occasion of the Kite Festival or Uttarayan, social gatherings take place and natives of Gujarat spend joyful moments in company of each other.
+- On the occasion of the Kite Festival or Uttarayan, social gatherings take place and natives of Gujarat spend joyful moments in the company of each other.

-Uttarayan made official through International Kite Festival
+Uttarayan Made Official Through International Kite Festival

-As an official celebration for the Uttarayan festival, the International Kite festival is organized in the Ahmadabad city each year and this practice commenced ever since the year 1989.
+As an official celebration of the Uttarayan festival, the International Kite festival is organized in the Ahmadabad city each year and this practice commenced ever since the year 1989.
 On the occasion of the festival, master kite flyers and master kite craftsmen gather and showcase their unique skills.
 The event has taken the stature of a big global meet of kite flyers, enthusiastic audiences and kite craftsmen coming to the place from different corners of the country and globe.

 History of Kite Festival

 As per historical records, kites were introduced to the Indian subcontinent either through Muslim traders from Persia or through Buddhist pilgrims from China.
 Either way, the history of kites is pretty long in the state of Gujarat.
-A 1000 year old composition by Santnambe; a composer makes a mention of kites and numerous classic paintings emerging from ancient Gujarat portray images of kite flyers.
+A 1000-year-old composition by Santnambe; a composer makes a mention of kites and numerous classic paintings emerging from ancient Gujarat portray images of kite flyers.
 Gujarat, being the country’s westernmost state shows a seamless intermingling of Hindu and Muslim traditions.
 Several Muslim practices have seeped into the prevailing Hindu culture of Gujarat and have become one with the Hindu culture.
 Kite flying could be one such practice.
 Today it is very much a Hindu ritual belonging to the Hindu festival of Uttarayan.
 However, still it is not known with certainty when exactly this kite flying practice had begun in Gujarat.

-Best tips to enjoy the Uttarayan to your heart’s fill
+Best Tips to Enjoy the Uttarayan to Your Heart’s Fill